Old Oak Common

-There are proposals to regenerate the area of industrial and railway land between Old Oak Common Lane, Wormwood Scrubs, Scrubs Lane and Willesden Junction.
+There are proposals to regenerate the area of industrial and railway land between Old Oak Common Lane, Wormwood Scrubs, Scrubs Lane and Willesden Junction linked to the new HS2/Elizabeth Line (Crossrail) station.
 The regeneration proposals extend into the London Boroughs of Ealing and Brent.

 Old Oak and Park Royal Development Corporation (OPDC)

 The GLA set up a Mayoral Development Corporation (MDC) on 1 April 2015 to oversee and co-ordinate the delivery of the regeneration of Old Oak Common and capitalise on the connections that HS2/Elizabeth Line (Crossrail) station.
 The name of the MDC is ‘Old Oak and Park Royal Development Corporation’ (OPDC).
 Boundary map of the OPDC Opportunity Area.